-With the dawn of cross-functional tools, GTM-wide metrics and deeper account management, companies are embracing Revenue Operations now more than ever.
-They realize that modern business requires a greater degree of alignment between Marketing, Sales, Customer Success and Finance in order to rise above the competition.
+With the dawn of cross-functional tools, GTM-wide metrics, and deeper account management, companies are embracing Revenue Operations now more than ever.
+They realize that modern business requires a greater degree of alignment between Marketing, Sales, Customer Success, and Finance to rise above the competition.

-The main purpose of Revenue Operations initially was to pool resources and create some horizontal alignment between the various GTM departments.
-However, people have realized the cross-functional nature of Revenue Operations has provided unique insights and capabilities within planning, analysis, and strategy.
+The primary purpose of Revenue Operations initially was to pool resources and create some horizontal alignment between the various GTM departments.
+However, people have realized that the cross-functional nature of Revenue Operations has provided unique insights and capabilities within planning, analysis, and strategy.

 The 4 Building Blocks of Revenue Operations

 - Data and Analytics – Monitor performance, predict growth

 - Tools and Enablement – Supercharge employees, power analytics

 - Operations, Systems, and Processes – Ensure consistency, create a foundation

 - Strategy and Planning – Prepare the scaffolding, identify opportunities

 Follow along for an in-depth look into each building block.